History of Poland (1945–1989): Consolidation of communist power

-Already before the Red Army entered Poland, the Soviet Union was pursuing a strategy of eliminating pro-Western resistance as an organized force to ensure that Poland would fall under its sphere of influence.
-In 1943, following the revelation of the Katyn massacre, Stalin suspended relations with the Polish government-in-exile in London.
-At the February 1945 Yalta Conference, the Soviet Union agreed to allow the formation of a coalition government composed of the communists, including the Polish Workers' Party (Polska Partia Robotnicza, PPR), as well as Polish pro-Western elements in exile and in Poland, and subsequently to arrange for free elections to be held.
+Before the Red Army even entered Poland, the Soviet Union pursued a strategy of eliminating pro-Western resistance there, in order to ensure that Poland would fall under its sphere of influence.
+In 1943, after the revelation of the Katyn massacre, Stalin suspended relations with the Polish government-in-exile in London.
+At the Yalta Conference in February 1945, the Soviet Union agreed to allow a coalition government of communists, including the Polish Workers' Party (Polska Partia Robotnicza, PPR), and Polish pro-Western elements in exile and in Poland, and subsequently to arrange for free elections to be held.

-After the prewar Communist Party of Poland was eliminated in Stalin's purges in 1938 (some five thousand Polish communists were brought to Russia and killed), a group of survivors led by Marceli Nowotko, Bolesław Mołojec and Paweł Finder convinced in 1941 the Soviets in Moscow of the need to reestablish a Polish party.
-The conspiratorial core of the new Polish Workers' Party was assembled in Warsaw in January 1942, and after the deaths or arrests of the above leaders there, Władysław Gomułka emerged as the PPR's first secretary by the end of 1943.
-Gomułka was a dedicated communist in the national tradition of the Polish leftist movement.
-He loathed the Soviet practices he experienced while being trained in Russia and Ukraine in the 1930s, but was convinced of the historic necessity of alliance with the Soviet Union.
-He may have survived the purges because of being imprisoned in Poland for illegal labor-organizing activities in 1938–39.
-Throughout the German occupation, Gomułka remained in Poland and was not a part of the circle organized in the Soviet Union around the Union of Polish Patriots by Stalin and Wanda Wasilewska.
-In Polish society of 1945, Gomułka's party was marginally small in comparison to other political groups.
+The prewar Communist Party of Poland was eliminated in Stalin's purges in 1938; some five thousand Polish communists were sent to Russia and killed), a group of survivors led by Marceli Nowotko, Bolesław Mołojec and Paweł Finder in 1941 convinced the Soviets to reestablish a Polish party.
+The conspiratorial core of the new Polish Workers' Party assembled in Warsaw in January 1942, and after the deaths or arrests of its leaders there, Władysław Gomułka emerged as the PPR's first secretary by the end of 1943.
+Gomułka was a dedicated communist in the tradition of the Polish leftist movement.
+He loathed the Soviet practices he experienced while being trained in Russia and Ukraine in the 1930s, but was convinced of the historic necessity of allying with the Soviet Union.
+He may have survived the purges because of his imprisonment in Poland for illegal labor-organizing activities in 1938–39.

+Gomułka remained in Poland throughout the German occupation, and was not part of the circle Stalin and Wanda Wasilewska organized in the Soviet Union around the Union of Polish Patriots.
+Gomułka's party was small in comparison to other political groups in the Poland of 1945.

-With the liberation of Polish territories and the failure of the Home Army's Operation Tempest in 1944, control over what was to become post-war Poland passed from the occupying forces of Nazi Germany to the Red Army, and from the Red Army to Polish communists, who formed the Polish Committee of National Liberation (Polski Komitet Wyzwolenia Narodowego, PKWN), an early government, in existence from late July 1944 in Lublin.
-The Polish communists became the most influential Polish factor in the politics of emerging Poland, despite having initially minuscule popular support.
+With the liberation of Polish territories and the failure of the Home Army's Operation Tempest in 1944, control over what was to become post-war Poland passed from Nazi Germany to the Red Army, and from the Red Army to Polish communists, who formed the Polish Committee of National Liberation (Polski Komitet Wyzwolenia Narodowego, PKWN), an early government in existence from late July 1944 in Lublin.
+Polish communists became the most influential Polish factor in the politics of the new Poland, despite tiny support initially.
 The PKWN recognized the legal continuity of the March Constitution of Poland, as opposed to the April Constitution.

-On 6 September 1944, the PKWN issued its momentous land reform decree, the consequences of which would fundamentally alter the antiquated social and economic structure of the country.
-Over one million peasant families benefited from parcellation of the larger estates.
+On 6 September 1944, the PKWN issued its momentous land reform decree, which fundamentally altered the antiquated social and economic structure of the country.
+Over one million peasant families benefited from the parcellation of the larger estates.